bethsherm/alexa-cookbook/aws/Amazon-DynamoDB/read/tests/webapp/README.md

    + You can open the page right from within your project folder, you do not need to host it on a website.
  + Click the YES and NO buttons.
 You should see the "Current Message" label at the top of the page update.
 This label only updates after a successful DynamoDB table update.

 #### Debug
  * If there is any issue, open your browser's Debug Console and look for any Javascript errors for clues.

+#### Play
+Click the YES button.
+Invite your friend to try your skill.

+1. Say "alexa, open magic answers"
+1. Say "am I a good developer?"
+ + Alexa responds with "yes"
+1. Have your friend ask additional questions.
+1. Click YES or NO as the person is asking the question.
+ + Alexa will give the correct answer.

 <hr />